brainhack-school2020/dnmacdon_ASD_multisite_smri/README.md

 I used [neurodocker 0.7.0](https://github.com/ReproNim/neurodocker) to create the dockerfile that was used to build the container.
 This was fairly straightforward:
  1. The neurodocker command was built in a bash script (bdf.sh).
  2. Ubuntu was used as the base.
 Packages to install in the first layer were specified with neurodocker's --pkg-manager and --install options.
 Only those packages that were necessary to run the pipeline were installed here.
- 3. R configuration was accomplished by instructing neurodocker to include R base packages, and through an additional script, that alled R to install its own packages and manage dependencies.
+ 3. R configuration was accomplished by instructing neurodocker to include R base packages, and through an additional script, that called R to install its own packages and manage dependencies.
 This resulted in a slightly smaller docker image.
 The script:
     * Used apt-get to install Ubuntu packages that are required by R to build the R packages that will be installed: make, gcc, g++, but NOT required to run the pipeline.
     * Ran an R command to download and install the necessary packages.
     * Used apt-get to remove the temporary Ubuntu packages (make, gcc, g++ and packages that were installed to satisfy their dependencies).